Skip to main content

 Statistically, men are more likely than women to suffer a brain injury.
 Types of brain injuries include concussions, contusions, coup-contrecoup injuries, skull fractures, diffuse axonal injuries, penetration injuries, and acquired brain injuries.
 Every brain injury is different and unique and may affect one person differently than another.

-Signs of a Brain Injury
+Signs of a Head Injury

 A neurologist provides specialized care for the brain.
 There are numerous symptoms to look for if you suspect a loved one has sustained a serious brain injury.
 Some symptoms to watch out for include: